theyashwanthsai/picoGym-CTFs-Writeups/README.md

 # Pico-CTFs-Writeups
-Wrtieups for various CTFs I have solved.
+Wrtieups for various CTFs I have solved in the non-competetive picoGym.
+This repo consits of all the learnings I had while doing challenges from picoGym Practice Challenges.